CyberSource/cybersource-rest-client-ruby/docs/InstrumentIdentifierApi.md

 api_instance = CyberSource::InstrumentIdentifierApi.new

-instrument_identifier_id = "instrument_identifier_id_example" # String | The Id of an Instrument Identifier.
+instrument_identifier_id = 'instrument_identifier_id_example' # String | The Id of an Instrument Identifier.

 patch_instrument_identifier_request = CyberSource::PatchInstrumentIdentifierRequest.new # PatchInstrumentIdentifierRequest | Specify the previous transaction Id to update.

 opts = {
-  profile_id: "profile_id_example", # String | The Id of a profile containing user specific TMS configuration.
+  profile_id: 'profile_id_example', # String | The Id of a profile containing user specific TMS configuration.
-  if_match: "if_match_example" # String | Contains an ETag value from a GET request to make the request conditional.
+  if_match: 'if_match_example' # String | Contains an ETag value from a GET request to make the request conditional.
 }

 begin